 Russell Lazovick is in his fourth year as superintendent of the Bridgewater-Raritan Regional School District.

 Originally from Wayne, NJ, Russell attended Boston University, earning his Bachelor's of Science in International Relations and his Master's in Education.
 He is excited to be a part of the fourth cohort of TED Innovative Educators.
-He will be attending TED Summit this summer in Edinburgh.
+He attended TED Summit this summer in Edinburgh and his first studio TED-talk was released in December.

 In 2009, Russell became the Assistant Superintendent for Curriculum and Instruction of the West Windsor-Plainsboro Regional School District.
 Working in this high-performing district with an incredible administrative team and a phenomenal faculty, the district explored instruction beyond content, targeting competency-based learning and developing a K-12 system designed to cultivate student success "beyond the test" which included exit assessments that put students in touch with real world audiences including non-governmental organizations, the United Nations, and the White House.